After reinstalling my computer and reconfiguring Outlook, my account got configured automatically as an IMAP account.

 File-> section Info-> Account Settings-> Account Settings…-> Add…

-The server settings for the major free email providers can be found in the guide; Configure Hotmail, Outlook.com, Gmail, Yahoo or AOL
+The server settings for the major free email providers can be found in the guide; Configure Outlook with an Outlook.com (Hotmail), Gmail, Office 365, Yahoo, AOL or iCloud account

 Setting up an account manually makes sure you’ll